Despite virus, Pompeo in Israel to talk West Bank annexation

 Ahead of the visit, Pompeo told the Israeli daily Israel Hayom on Tuesday that the meeting was important enough to justify flying to Israel for face-to-face talks despite the pandemic and that they would discuss efforts to keep Iran from obtaining nuclear weapons, the Trump administration’s Mideast plan, and efforts to combat the coronavirus.

 He declined to say whether the administration supports unilateral annexation by Israel, saying he was coming to hear Netanyahu and Gantz’s perspectives on the matter.
 U.S. Ambassador David Friedman, an architect of the Trump administration’s plan, has said Israel could begin annexing territory within weeks.
+Friedman, who is currently ill but tested negative for the coronavirus, will not be meeting Pompeo.

 Netanyahu and Gantz struck a power-sharing deal last month after three parliamentary elections over the past year resulted in stalemate.
 Under the deal, Netanyahu would remain prime minister for the next 18 months, even as he goes on trial on charges of fraud, accepting bribes and breach of trust.
 Afterwards a year and a half, Gantz will serve as prime minister for 18 months.